SimpleDataLabsInc/prophecy-docs/docs/getting-started/getting-started-with-low-code-airflow.md

 Here, you will select the DBT Project/Model to Schedule, what SQL Fabric to schedule it on, and other additional properties for running a DBT model.

 Select the **(1) DBT commands** you want to run when scheduling your Models.
 You can select all ([Dependencies](https://docs.prophecy.io/low-code-spark/pubsub/#project-dependency), [Seed](https://docs.prophecy.io/getting-started/sql-with-databricks/#431-create-seeds), Run and Test) here.
 Select the **(2) DBT Project to Schedule**.
 And then select the **(3) SQL Warehouse Fabric** to schedule the Module on.
-Please select the Fabric for which connection was created in Step 1.4.
+Please select the Fabric for which connection was created in Step 1.4 or 1.5.
 In **(4) Git reference**, select if you want to schedule a particular commit/tag or branch.
 Here you can select `branch` for this guide and then in **(5) Reference Value** give the current branch name you are working on.
 You can provide any additional **(6) Properties** for your run and then click **(7) Save**!!

 ![Add_DBT_gem_details](img/3.17_Add_DBT_gem_details.png)

 Congratulations!!!
-And just like that, you have created a very simple Airflow Job with one Databricks Pipeline/Model Task.
+And just like that, you have created a very simple Airflow Job with one Databricks Pipeline Task and one DBT Model Task.

 Let's go ahead and see how to Run and Schedule it.